flexigpt/agent-repoguardian/README.md

 # agent-repoguardian

-An AI agent that does security scans and vulnerability analysis of a code repository
+An AI agent that does security scans and vulnerability analysis of code